UKHomeOffice/digital-form-builder-acp/README.md

 # digital-form-builder-acp

-A repo to triggering a build from disptach event from xgovformbuilder
+A repo to triggering a build from dispatch event from xgovformbuilder

-Example of pipeline so it can trigger a downstream deploy on digital-form-builder-acp-deploy
+Example of pipeline, so it can trigger a downstream deploy on digital-form-builder-acp-deploy